Tempted by the media giant's all-in-one TV? This Sky Glass review is the right place to be because it's one of the best TVs of 2021 and 2022.

 All you really need to know about the screen is that it boasts 4K Ultra HD resolution on a Quantum Dot display (QLED).
 What that means is the Sky Glass is bright and colourful with a crisp, clear picture and loads of detail.

 The picture quality could be improved, you won’t get quite the same vibrancy of colours or deep, dark blacks as you would from a pricier TV but that’s not to say it doesn’t look good, because it does.

-A benefit you get with Sky Glass that you don't get with other TVs is that Sky will adjust the display as you go - like the update being rolled out in November 2021 which will improve Sky’s HDR picture quality, increasing brightness, enhancing contrast and boosting colours.
+A benefit you get with Sky Glass that you don't get with other TVs is that Sky will adjust the display as you go - like the update that was rolled out in November 2021 which improved Sky’s HDR picture quality, increasing brightness, enhancing contrast and boosting colours.